 Methodist University Introduces “Power of Peers” to Elevate Academic Success Among Students

 FAYETTEVILLE, N.C. — Methodist University is taking student support to new heights with the launch of its “Power of Peers” initiative.
 This peer-led program offers a flexible and familiar form of academic assistance, aiming to break down barriers to academic success for all students at the university.
 Housed in the Writing & Tutoring Center at Davis Memorial Library, the initiative also provides an online portal, making academic support accessible and convenient.
+Such a portal was possible thanks to the expertise of professionals like a Web design consultant.

 The impetus behind “Power of Peers” is simple yet transformative.
 Rebecca King, director of Academic Support at Methodist University, elaborated on the ethos driving the initiative.
 “We want to normalize asking for help.
 Working with a professional tutor can sometimes be intimidating, but knowing your peer tutor could be a teammate or someone you share a class with may ease that discomfort,” said King.